ensonic/FastCapacitiveSensor/README.md

 breakThreshold is the threshold of breaking sensing.
 The unit is micro seconds. the touch function finish sensing on the breakThreshold time, and after that, calculate the expected time of sensing.
 It is $t_1$.

 excludeRatio is the ratio of exclusion of sensed values.
 Must be larger than or the same as 0 and smaller than 0.5.

+adcBits is the bit-depth of the analog-digital converter.
+It is by default 10, but some miccontrollers suport higher bit-depths via analogReadResolution().

 ### Sense